UlcyRegnum/LoreBroker/README.md

 Delete Entry deletes the currently selected entry.

-IMPORTANT NOTES: I don't currently have any autosave implementation.
-You should save your lore books using Export JSON regularly to avoid data loss.
+## IMPORTANT NOTES: I don't currently have any autosave implementation.
+You should save your lore books using Export JSON
+regularly to avoid data loss.
 Please also keep a backup of your existing Lore Books if you're Importing them.
 While I am pretty confident in what I've built it is always nice to have regular backups.

 Please feel free to leave comments on Github :).
 I have tested this quite a bit, but I'm forever willing to admit that I make mistakes.
 I'll try and get issues resolved as fast as I can.
-You're also welcome to leave feature requests.
+You're also welcome to leave PRs.
 I can't promise I'll implement every one, but I'm happy to look into any request.
 Also, I'm aware my code is a mess, that's next on my list.

+Final note, this is my first real attempt at publishing something on Github.
+I admittedly have no idea what I'm doing.
+Patience is appreciated :). - <3 Ulcy